Diff4Earth/ige-jaxathon-2025/projects/4dvar_with_emulators/4DVar-with-emulators-in-Jax.md

 We will provide a notebook including

 1. Create UNET2D on Jax Flax (Ali)
+   - Implementing UNET2D using flax.nnx having the same structure with our current pytorch code.
+   - Loading the checkpoint of trained model in pytorch.
+   - Loading all trained model's parameters to UNET2D (Jax)
-2. Verify forecast state and Jacobian (Ali)
+3. Verify forecast state and Jacobian (Ali)
-3. Load trained model parameters (Anthony)
+4. Load trained model parameters (Anthony)
 3. Write 4DVar coding using Jax (Minh + Ali + Anthony

 ## Success metrics :